Jay Fielden: Men's Vogue

 In 2005, Anna Wintour chose Fielden to launch a men's spinoff of Vogue.
 Fielden gave the Men's Vogue the tagline, “Style is How You Live,” describing the magazine in the first editor's letter, as combining “a far-reaching curiosity about the world with an appreciation of the kind of style that emanates from accomplishment and substance.”

 Writing about the magazine's first issue in The New York Times, fashion critic Cathy Horyn described the magazine as “a paean to the urbanity of The New Yorker, the glamour of Vogue and the cosmopolitan sparkle of Esquire of the late 1960s and early 1970s before, it seems, the world was divided into gay and straight.”

 Men's Vogue championed African-Americans, featuring Barack Obama on the cover twice.
-The magazine was a casualty of the 2009 financial crisis, and published its last issue in January of that year.
+The magazine faced financial difficulty due to the 2008 financial crisis, and published its last issue in January 2009.